 Teaching young adults about investments at an early age is critical in their financial development.
-Investing in stocks and bonds in your teen years may help you start your own business or lead to an early retirement.
+Investing as a teenager in stocks and bonds may help you start your own business or lead to an early retirement.
 Teens should have a thorough understanding of saving money and responsible spending prior to beginning an investment career.

 Video of the Day